bbarker/FALCON/README.md

 Copy or create a link to the file with the name minDisj, and make sure it is in your PATH.

-Once minDisj is built, consider adding the following to your startup.m file (in UNIX, this should be in ~/Documents/MATLAB/), or run it before each use of FALCON within MATLAB:
+Once minDisj is installed, consider adding the following to your startup.m file (in UNIX, this should be in ~/Documents/MATLAB/), or run it before each use of FALCON within MATLAB: